lnls-elp/pydrs/README.md

 ```
 ## Pypi

-PyDRS can be installed via pip.
+In the chosen environment, PyDRS installation can be proceeded through PIP package manager.
-If you do not have pip installed, you can download and install it from here: [**pip**](https://pypi.org/project/pip/)
+Note: If you do not have pip installed, you can download and install it from here: [**pip**](https://pypi.org/project/pip/)

 ```command
 pip install pydrs
 ```